projectcalico/calico/docs/source/redhat-opens-install.rst

     generate the configuration for a single peer connection, which you can duplicate and update for each compute host in your mesh.

-    To maintain connectivity between VMs if BIRD crashes or is reloaded, enable BIRD graceful restart by adding `-R` to the `ExecStart` line in the BIRD systemd unit file (`/usr/lib/systemd/system/bird.service` and `bird6.service`).
+    To maintain connectivity between VMs if BIRD crashes or is upgraded, configure BIRD graceful restart.
+Edit the systemd unit file `/usr/lib/systemd/system/bird.service` (and `bird6.service` for IPv6):

-    Please not that this will not work if BIRD is stopped normally - if you need that function, you should modify the unit to kill BIRD on stop.
+    - Add `-R` to the end of the `ExecStart` line.

+    - Add `KillSignal=SIGKILL` as a new line in the `[Service]` section.

     Ensure BIRD (and/or BIRD 6 for IPv6) is running and starts on reboot: